Karijona/holbertonschool-zero_day/0x03-git/README.md

-This is about git and github
+This is about git and github i made a change